BirdiD/hexanonyme/README.md

 # How it works

-Hexanonyme uses Camembert fine-tuned Named Entity Recognition (NER) models specifically tailored to French.
-The list of available entities currently includes:
+**Hexanonyme** uses **Camembert** language model fine-tuned Named Entity Recognition (NER) tasks.
+Two finetuned models are used.
+The models can be found on [Hugging Face](https://huggingface.co/DioulaD) : The list of available entities currently includes:

-PER (person names)
+- PER (person names)
-LOC (locations, cities, birthplaces)
+- LOC (locations, cities, birthplaces)
-DATE (birthdates)
+- DATE (birthdates)
-ADDRESS (postal addresses)
+- ADDRESS (postal addresses)

 These NER models accurately identify PII entities in French text.

+# Contributions
+Contributions are welcomed.
+If you'd  like to add new anonymization classes or support additional types of entities, follow these steps:
+- Fork the repository
+- Create a new branch for your feature
+- Make your changes and ensure the tests pass
+- Updated the documentation as needed
+- Submit a pull request